ianbollinger/haskell-style-guide/haskell-style.md

      -> IO Int      -- ^ Bytes sent
 ```

-For functions the documentation should give enough information to
+For functions, the documentation should give enough information to
 apply the function without looking at the function's definition.

 Record example: